Saladoid: Migrations

 This culture is thought to have originated at the lower Orinoco River near the modern settlements of Saladero and Barrancas in Venezuela.
 Seafaring people from the lowland region of the Orinoco River migrated into and established settlements in the Lesser Antilles, Puerto Rico, and Hispaniola.
 They displaced the pre-ceramic Ortoiroid culture.
 As a horticultural people, they initially occupied wetter and more fertile islands that could best support agriculture.
-These indigenous peoples of the Americas were an Arawak-speaking culture.
+It is believed that they spoke an Arawak language.

 Between 500 and 280 BCE, they migrated to the Lesser Antilles and Puerto Rico, eventually making up a large portion of what was to become a single Caribbean culture.
 In Puerto Rico, evidence of their historic settlements is found mainly in the western part of the island.
+In Sint Eustatius broken pottery, bone, coral, stone, shell tools, and remains of malocas were found on the central plain near the current airport.

 Culture

 Saladoid people are characterized by agriculture, ceramic production, and sedentary settlements.
 Their unique and highly decorated pottery has enabled archaeologists to recognize their sites and to determine their places of origin.
 Saladoid ceramics include zoomorphic effigy vessels, incense burners, platters, trays, jars, bowls with strap handles, and bell-shaped containers.
 The red pottery was painted with white, orange, and black slips.

 Distinctive Saladoid artifacts are stone pendants, shaped like raptors from South America.
 These were made from a range of exotic materials, including such as carnelian, turquoise, lapis lazuli, amethyst, crystal quartz, jasper-chalcedony, and fossilized wood.
 These were traded through the Great and Lesser Antilles and the South American mainland, until 600 CE.